+This is a repeat finding from prior years (2015-002, 2014-002, 2013-001, and 2012-001).
 The Center has a system in place to ensure that all of the required documents are prepared, signed and filed in a timely manner.
-Accordingly, we recommend that management continue training on file requirements and promote unity of procedures between all the locations.
+Accordingly, we recommend that management continue training on file requirements and promote unity of procedures amongst all the locations.
 Also, there needs to be continued monitoring and follow up on documentation missing in files.

+(A California Nonprofit Public Benefit Corporation)

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2014
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS

+YEAR ENDED JUNE 30, 2016